|

 Surrounded by 120 acres of park and french formal gardens.
 Also

-houses a unique collection of ancient bookbindings. website
+houses a unique collection of ancient bookbindings.

 Le Château de Carrouges

-14th-17thc Castle with gardens and furnished interiors. website
+14th-17thc Castle with gardens and furnished interiors.website

 Chateau de Canon